jQuery Form Validation to Restrict Multiple URL

 jQuery URL Match

-The jQuery regex match function will return the number of URLs entered by the user.
-We are checking for the URLs starts with HTTP://, https:// or FTP://.
-If the count exceeds 1 then this code will return an error message.
+The jQuery regex match function will return the number of URLs the user enters.
+We are checking for the URLs starting with HTTP://, https://, or FTP://.
+If the count exceeds 1, then this code will return an error message.

 function validate() {